HarryAllen1/jhstsa.org/pages/index.md

 In order to view national event guides, make sure you are logged into your LWSD account when prompted.

-::: danger Statement on AI Use
+## Statement on AI Use

-AI is completely banned in all TSA submissions.
-All work must be created and completed by individual competitors or teams.
-Plagiarism, generative-AI use, copyright violation, cheating, and falsification of information are prohibited.
-See the honor statement in the current event guide for the complete language and penalty.
+::: danger
+AI is **NO LONGER** completely banned in all TSA submissions.

+TSA permits the use of Generative Artificial Intelligence (GenAI) software AI with clear attribution and ethical guidelines for specific events.
+For these events, students must submit the Resources and AI Reflection Form
 :::

+Generative AI tools should be used thoughtfully,ethically, and with clear purpose to enhance student learning rather than replace it.
+Students may use these tools as optional supports.
+For example, to explore possible topics, begin searching for sources, clarify their understanding of complex texts, or review their writing for grammar and tone.
+However, **students must read primary and secondary sources, perform their own analysis and synthesis of evidence, and make independent decisions about how to communicate their ideas in their writing and presentations.** It is the student’s responsibility to engage deeply with credible, valid sources and integrate diverse perspectives when working on solutions.

 ## 2026–2027 High School Events